-As Autodesk Fellow Phil Bernstein sees it, VR and big data will play a huge role in the evolution of building design.
+As Autodesk Fellow Phil Bernstein sees it, the future of VR and big data will play a huge role in the evolution of building design.
 Immersive VR empowers architects to make data-based decisions before the concrete is poured, and behavioral modeling promises to yield rich information about how a building will really be used.
 From hospitals to college campuses, that means more efficient buildings, reduced construction and maintenance costs, and happier constituents.

 In the two decades since Starbucks opened stores in Japan, the company has steadily worked to redesign those locations to suit local tastes and culture, creating engaging third places with a distinct Japanese flavor.
 Starbucks’ architects design faster and more cost effectively by showing stakeholders highly accurate VR models.
 “In discussions with builders, operational staff, and other divisions who needed to understand our designs, we had to explain certain parts with only a mental image for reference,” says Mayu Takashima, head of the design team.
 “Now we can use VR to share ideas in real time, which I expect will help us to build consensus over the course of our work.”

 Will MR, VR, and AR bridge the gap between humans and technology, resulting in greater efficiency and productivity?
 According to Brian Pene, Autodesk’s director of emerging technology, the evidence points toward smaller devices and greater power, which will make paper 2D designs and physical prototypes things of the past, as designers turn to easier-to-understand 3D models.
 These advances will help humans and machines connect digital information with the built environment, transforming how designers work and how job-site employees approach the construction process.